THE SUMMERISLE GUIDE

 “Gray water” is in between drinking water and “black water,” which requires a septic waste system for disposal.
 Gray water ranges from ice-melt in coolers to shower water with soaps, cosmetics, and debris, to kitchen waste like dishwater, toothpaste, and saliva.

 Leave No Trace, contrary to popular belief, has nothing to do with whether or not something is organic or biodegradable.
 Rather, it focuses on leaving the environment as you found it.
 Which was probably without banana peels and firewood ash all over the place!
 If you brought it with you, pack it back out.
 This includes apple cores, banana peels, the shells from sunflower seeds and pistachios--all things that have been left behind in the past.
 The food and waste you leave behind can be disruptive to the natural ecosystem.
 Please be respectful and take it with you when you leave.
-There may be a camp who wants your biodegradable kitchen scraps for compost.
-Check around and see!

 - CULTURAL ACCLIMATION & CODE OF CONDUCT